-Review:
+Review

 The effectiveness of the support and interventions and their impact on the pupil's progress will be reviewed on the agreed date.
 Reviews will be held with parents at least three times per year.
 The class teacher, working with the SENCO, will revise the support in light of the pupil's progress.
 If a pupil does not make expected progress over a sustained period of time, school will seek specialist expertise.
 This will inform future provision.
-School liaises with the following services - Educational Psychology Service, School Health, School Effectiveness SEND team, SEND Teaching and Support Service (SENTASS), and, when appropriate, Social Services and Looked After Children Team.
-Our Parent Support Advisor (PSA) also supports families of children with a SEND or disability if required.
+School liaises with the following services - Educational Psychology Service, School Health, School Effectiveness SEN team, SEN Teaching and Support Service (SENTASS), and, when appropriate, Social Services and Looked After Children Team.
+Our Parent Support Advisor (PSA) also supports families of children with a SEN or disability if required.

-Where, despite having taken relevant and purposeful action to identify, assess and meet the SEND of a pupil, the pupil has not made expected progress, then school or parents will consider requesting an Education, Health and Care assessment.
-School will provide the local authority with evidence of the action taken as part of SEND support.
+Where, despite having taken relevant and purposeful action to identify, assess and meet the SEN of a pupil, the pupil has not made expected progress, then school or parents will consider requesting an Education, Health and Care assessment.
+School will provide the local authority with evidence of the action taken as part of SEN support.

-Further details on provision for pupils with SEND can be found in the Parents/Carers' SEND Information Guide provision within the four broad areas of need - communication and interaction; cognition and learning; social, emotional and mental health difficulties; sensory and/or physical.
-The Annual SEND Report includes an evaluation of the impact of the above provision on outcomes for pupils with SEND.
+Further details on provision for pupils with SEN can be found in the Parents/Carers' SEN Information Guide

+This guide, and the Annual SEN Report, can be found on the school website.
+These outline the provision normally available for pupils with SEN as well as provision within the four broad areas of need - communication and interaction; cognition and learning; social, emotional and mental health difficulties; sensory and/or physical.
+The Annual SEN Report includes an evaluation of the impact of the above provision on outcomes for pupils with SEN.